onkoe/bevy_fly_camera/README.md

 This is a really basic flying camera bundle and plugin for Bevy.
 It's useful for testing games before you've coded your own movement system.

-It features both a 3d camera with Minecraft-style motion, and a 2d camera without mouse-looking.
+It features both a 3D camera with Minecraft-style motion, and a 2D camera without mouse-looking.

-Keybinds can be edited, but the defaults are:
+Keybindings can be edited, but the defaults are:

 # 3D